hbtalha/SchoolAdmin/README.md

 # Features
 - Register students

-- Look up students by name, birthday, birth month and year, age, addres
+- Look up students by name, birthday, birth month and year, age, address
 - Transfer tudents from one class to another
 - Edit students' informations
 - Remove students from the system